bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin is highly performant, even when dealing with very large source trees or tags files.
-Pattern matching is asynchronous and progressive, so it always feels fast and never laggy.
+Pattern matching is asynchronous and progressive, so it usually feels fast and very rarely laggy.

 I will note, if you are a CtrlP user, and its performance is fine to you, then there really is no need to change over to fzf.vim unless some of its unique